hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Databases make assumptions about your data.
 Tons of smart people have spent years optimizing and testing databases to make sure that these assumptions work well in **most** situations.
 But you can still do better than them.
 While a database can guess that a join will produce something between 1 and 30 million rows, you might know that it will be exactly one million.
-Or you might know that a filter removes 99 % rows in a table, so you will push it to a subquery.
+Or you might know that a filter removes 99 % rows in a table, so you will force the database to execute it as soon as possible.
 Or you might know that a table includes duplicate join keys, so, you deduplicate it before joining.

 Suppose we want to display the last five visits of our website: